Assistant Professor, Political Science

 (717) 337 - 6790

 Megan Adamson Sijapati received her PhD from the University of California, Santa Barbara, in the field of Religious Studies, with a South Asia and Islamic regional focus.
-Her ongoing research interests are in the intersections of religious experience, authority, and revival, and in religious violence and non-violence.
-Her research to date has focused on contemporary Islam and Muslim religious movements in Nepal, particularly in the Kathmandu Valley.
-She is the author of Islamic Revival in Nepal: Religion and a New Nation, (Routledge, 2011), which is based on her field research in Nepal, and a number of other essays.
+Her research and teaching interests are in religious experience, authority, and revival; material culture; and religious violence and non-violence.
+She is the author of Islamic Revival in Nepal: Religion and a New Nation, (Routledge, 2011 and 2013), and a number of other essays.
 Her courses include Introduction to Islam (REL 270), Islam in the Modern World (REL 272), Islam in South Asia (REL 357), Experiencing the World(s) of Islam (FYS 175), and Religious Diversity and Conflict in South Asia (REL 360).

 Associate Professor, Religious Studies